-The version of the model we use here adds to the classic Gilbert & Mosteller formulation by making the reward function R customisable to the distribution of payoffs over ranks and by adding the Cost to sample term Cs.
+The version of the model we use here adds to the classic Gilbert & Mosteller formulation by making the reward function R customisable to the distribution of payoffs over ranks and by adding the cost to sample term Cs.
 Whenever the reward value of taking the current option is considered, this function R assigns reward values to options based on their ranks. h represents the relative rank of the current option.